 The polar bear and the hockey stick graph are probably the two most iconic images of climate change to date, each addressing the urgency and immediacy of the topic in different ways.
 The polar bear evokes empathy with an animal threatened in its own habitat, while the hockey stick presents us with shockingly alarming figures resulting from scientific research.
 However, these images have not yet been effective in mobilizing people to change their behaviour.
 One critique of the polar bear image is that the arctic is ‘too far away’ and thus not relatable enough, while the hockey stick is too ‘dry’ to engage with (even though it briefly became scandalous during ‘Climategate’).

-Research: Jessica Ciucci, Carlo De Gaetano, Andy Dockett, and Sabine Niederer.
+Research by: Jessica Ciucci, Carlo De Gaetano, Andy Dockett, and Sabine Niederer.